OmdenaAI/Sustainable-Agriculture-Chatbot/backend/tools/extract_and_normalize/README.md

 1. Modify the schema in `schemas/` directory
 2. Update the prompt template in `MetadataGenerator._build_prompt()`
 3. Adjust the document processing parameters in `config.yaml`

+### Adding New HTML Selectors

+To improve HTML content extraction for specific websites:
+1. Update the `content_selectors` list in the configuration
+2. Add specific selectors for different website structures
+3. Test with a variety of target websites to ensure robust extraction